Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Use-AzHDInsightCluster.md

 ## SYNTAX

 ```
-Use-AzureRmHDInsightCluster [-ClusterName] <String> [-HttpCredential] <PSCredential>
+Use-AzHDInsightCluster [-ClusterName] <String> [-HttpCredential] <PSCredential>
  [-ResourceGroupName <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Use-AzureRmHDInsightCluster** cmdlet selects the Azure HDInsight cluster for the Invoke-AzureRmHDInsightHiveJob cmdlet to use to submit Hive jobs.
+The **Use-AzHDInsightCluster** cmdlet selects the Azure HDInsight cluster for the Invoke-AzHDInsightHiveJob cmdlet to use to submit Hive jobs.

 ## EXAMPLES